A Dollar Short

 California, USA

 First, we stood in line at the Information Desk.
-They review paperwork to determine what “window” we should go to wait in next.
+They reviewed the paperwork to determine what line we should go wait in next.
 When we got our chance, I handed the lady our paperwork and told her why we were there.
 She mumbled something and started to plow through some forms, clearly searching for more to give me.
-Anticipating what form she was looking for, I handed her a completed copy of another document I had with me.
+Anticipating the form she was looking for, I handed her a completed copy of another document I had with me.
 Indeed, that was the one she was searching for.

 Thinking I had just made her job a little easier by having the form already filled out, I expected maybe a grin.
 Instead, she frowned.

-We found two seats together in amongst the rest of the sweaty mob of people “waiting to be called”.
+We found two seats together amongst the rest of the sweaty mob of people waiting to be called.
 We waited.
 And waited some more.

 “That’ll be $15.00,” she said.